Barleyjuice: Biography

 After the release of the band’s first collection of recordings, initially entitled Barleyjuice, and later known as One Shilling, the band became a full-time working group by 2001.
 The album contains traditional songs of Ireland and Scotland, and one original song, "Donnie Scot," penned by Brewer, which can be heard briefly in the feature film Driven.

 In 2003, a second album, Another Round, was released.
-The album earned the band notoriety with the song, "What’s Up Yours?", an ode to the kilt named Song of the Year by listener vote at Celtic Radio.
+The album earned the band notoriety with the song, "What’s Up Yours?", an ode to the kilt, which was named Song of the Year by listener vote at Celtic Radio.
 In 2004, Another Round’s "Jig Set" was also featured in Episode 13 ("Cheer Factor") of the eighth season of King of the Hill.
 Another song, "Whiskey to the Sea," won additional attention with its inclusion in the complete set of the iTunes Irish Music Essentials Collection.
 In 2006, Barleyjuice released Six Yanks, their third full-length album.
 Celtic Radio named Six Yanks Best Celtic Rock CD of 2006.

 The fourth Barleyjuice album, Bonny Prince Barley, was originally released to the public in 2008, but released officially to radio in 2010, mainly due to the scheduling of an appearance on the QVC television network in the United States in 2008.
-The band stopped promotion of Bonny Prince Barley to rush release The Barleyjuice Irish Collection, a double CD, and their biggest seller to date, which included selected tracks from the other four studio albums.
+The band stopped the promotion of Bonny Prince Barley to rush release The Barleyjuice Irish Collection, a double CD, and their biggest seller to date, which included selected tracks from the other four studio albums.
 Songs from Bonny Prince continued to be crowd favorites at festivals, so the album was re-released in January 2010 with eight new original songs.
 Chicago’s Irish American News, the Midwest Irish Focus, and radio show “Blarney on the Air” all named Bonny Prince Barley "Celtic Rock Album of the Year" for 2008.
 In 2008, Paddy Rock Radio listed the album at #6 in their top twenty new albums, while listeners of Celtic Radio voted “Celtic Girl”, from The Barleyjuice Irish Collection, Best Celtic Song of the Year.
 Barleyjuice began working on their fifth studio album in 2010.